 For the dipping sauce:

-1 Mix the dough: Add flour, salt and garlic granules to a medium bowl.
+Add flour, salt and garlic powder to a medium bowl.
 Stir to combine.
-Add 3/4 cups of hot water to the flour and stir with a wooden spoon.
+Add 3/4 cup of hot water to the flour and stir with a wooden spoon.
 Continue stirring until all the water has been absorbed by the flour.
 Don’t worry if the dough has not formed completely yet.

-2 Knead the dough: Using your hands, knead all the bits of dough together inside the bowl.
+Knead all the bits of dough together with your hands inside the bowl.
 If your dough is still very dry, add a splash of hot water, about 1 to 2 tablespoons, until it comes together and all the flour is absorbed.

 Continue kneading the dough for about 2 more minutes.
 The dough will feel moist but it should not stick to your hands too much.

 Shape the dough into a round ball.
 Cover the bowl with plastic wrap and let the dough rest for 30 minutes.

 Sprinkle flour on top of a work surface.
 Divide the dough into 4 pieces of equal size.
 Work with one piece at a time, leaving the remaining pieces in the bowl.

 Shape piece of dough into a small ball.
 Use a rolling pin to roll out the dough into a thin circle, about 7 to 8 inches in diameter.

 Add the scallions: